 Thankfully, storing balsamic vinegar is simple, and you should follow the same basic principles, no matter the type of balsamic vinegar.

-Whilst some may say that traditional balsamic vinegar lasts longer than condiment-grade vinegar or commercial-grade vinegar, they actually all last approximately 3 years.
+While some may say that traditional balsamic vinegar lasts longer than condiment-grade vinegar or commercial-grade vinegar, they all last approximately three years.

 There is a common misconception that traditional balsamic vinegar lasts longer due to its age, with the average bottle being 12-18 years old.